cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

-"Raph's book has the most important words of wisdom for our entire industry that I’ve read yet.
+"Raph's book has the most important words of wisdom for our entire industry that I've read yet.
 He's spot on when talking about how our work, our craft can only be taken seriously if developers themselves start taking their work seriously and produce art."

 —Reid Kimball, game designer